jasonalmaturner/jQuery2edit/README.md

 Listo will be the main array for storing tasks.

 We don't want the listo array to just store strings.
-We need to store both the task string the user will type in, and the status of the task.
-So, we will store task objects into the array, and each object will have two keys.
-Because the users are going to be creating a lot of tasks, the process can be streamlined by creating objects with a **constructor**!
+We need to store both the task string that the user will input, and the status of the task.
+So, the listo array will store task objects, and each object will have two keys.
+Since the users are going to be creating a lot of tasks, the process can be streamlined by creating objects with a **constructor**!

 <!-- Now, we don't want to just store strings.
 So instead we will store Task objects into our array.
 Because our users are going to be making a lot of Tasks we should perhaps streamline the object creating process with a **constructor**! -->